 Employers should also be aware that under the EO Act, they have a duty to take reasonable and proportionate measures to eliminate discrimination, sexual harassment and/or victimisation as far as possible (s 15).
 Further information about positive duty is included below (see “Positive duty”).

-The VEOHRC has developed a guideline under section 148 of the EO Act in relation to sexual harassment.
-This guideline provides more detail about sexual harassment and outlines the steps employers can take to eliminate sexual harassment from the workplace.
+The VEOHRC provides information, including a guideline that provides more detail about sexual harassment and outlines the steps employers can take to eliminate sexual harassment from the workplace.
 While it is not legally binding, the guideline can be taken into account by any court or tribunal that is hearing a claim of sexual harassment under the EO Act.
-The guideline is on the VEOHRC’s website (www.humanrightscommission.vic.gov.au).
+The guideline and further information is on the VEOHRC’s website (www.humanrightscommission.vic.gov.au).

 • making a complaint or allegation that there has been a breach of the EO Act;